 In June 2016, TFC entered into a lease agreement with NATIXIS Lease to lease a scientific instrument.
-The lease agreement bears interest of 2.7% annually, and expires in seven years on May 6, 2023, with monthly lease payments of \$3,518 ( $\in$ 2,265) or an annual lease payment of \$42,216 ( $\in$ 27,180).
+The lease agreement bears interest of 2.7% annually, and expires in seven years on May 6, 2023, with monthly lease payments of $3,518 \ (€2,265)$ or an annual lease payment of $42,216 \ (€27,180)$ .
 Management has assessed that the lease is a finance lease.
 The lease is guaranteed by BPI.

-The scientific instrument was leased in June 2016, with the financed amount of $\in 175,000$ (\$256,000) being classified as a capital asset (industrial equipment) and a finance lease, with the capital asset being depreciated on a straight-line basis over the seven-year term of the lease.
+The scientific instrument was leased in June 2016, with the financed amount of $\notin 175,000$ (\$256,000) being classified as a capital asset (industrial equipment) and a finance lease, with the capital asset being depreciated on a straight-line basis over the seven-year term of the lease.
 Under the transitional provisions of IFRS 16, when using partial retrospective application, for leases previously classified as finance leases under IAS 17, the right-of-use asset and lease liability are measured at the same amounts as under IAS 17 at the date of initial adoption.
-At November 1, 2019, the net book value of the capital asset would have been approximately $\in 90,000$ (\$132,000).
+At November 1, 2019, the net book value of the capital asset would have been approximately $\notin 90,000$ (\$132,000).
 In a prior year, the industrial equipment was written off as a research expense in the consolidated statement of loss and comprehensive loss.
+As at January 31, 2024, the Company has fully paid lease liability.